Neptunus builds temporary structures for G7 Cornwall Summit

 As such, this meant Neptunus had to provide temporary event structures that would be compatible with all the measures needed to combat the spread of coronavirus – including social distancing rules.
 It was the most complex summit ever for organisers to plan.

 Our modular and relocatable building systems were ideal for the assignment.
 In addition to the spacious media accommodation, Neptunus also built portable structures to cater for the event’s security needs – as well as the Covid-19 ‘track-and-trace’ testing procedures.

 In doing so, we used our portable building expertise to provide a safe and healthy environment for everyone attending.
 Here’s a look at how we delivered that solution.

 Neptunus were appointed by Identity Group, the world-leading human experience agency.
 The agency is responsible for producing events for governments and many of the most prestigious organisations and businesses in the world.
 We have collaborated with Identity on several successful high-profile projects over the years.

-For the 2021 edition of G7 a 35-strong team of Neptunus technicians, including structure builders, scaffolders, lift engineers and a site manager, took just ten days to erect over 3,500 square metres of temporary structures at two locations in Falmouth and at Tregenna Castle in Carbis Bay – the luxurious 5-star hotel where the world leaders stayed for the summit.
+For the 2021 edition of the G7 Summit, we took just 10 days to erect more than 3,500 square metres of sustainable and temporary buildings at two locations.
+One of these was in Falmouth, while the other was at Treganna Castle in Carbis Bay – the luxurious 5-star hotel where all the world leaders stayed for the summit.

 David Naylor, Senior Production Manager at Identity, says: “We were pleased to work with Neptunus again on this high-profile event.
-Ben (Keast – Managing Director) and their wider team’s flexibility and solution-based mindset, coupled with their wide range of structures available, allowed the dynamic project requirements to be regularly adjusted to give us the platform to deliver an incredible event and showcase the UK’s ability to deliver first class events.”
+Ben (Keast – Managing Director) and their wider team’s flexibility and solution-based mindset, coupled with their wide range of structures available, allowed the dynamic project requirements to be regularly adjusted to give us the platform to deliver an incredible event and showcase the UK’s ability to deliver first-class events.”

 Images: ©Susie Excell